laytenter/Insider-London/_posts/2014-01-18-win-an-antique-ben-slow-t-shirt.md

 [<img class="alignnone size-full wp-image-13735" alt="Antique Ben Slow T Shirt" src="/wp-content/uploads/2014/01/Antique-Ben-Slow-T-Shirt.jpg" width="566" height="337" />](/wp-content/uploads/2014/01/Antique-Ben-Slow-T-Shirt.jpg)

 Here at Insider London, we recently caught up with Antique Clothing to discuss their exciting new collaborative project with London street artist Ben Slow.
-You can [read the interview here](/antique-ben-slow-collaboration/‎), but if you&#8217;ve already done so, you may have noticed our mention of a free t-shirt giveaway.
+You can [read the interview here](/antique-ben-slow-collaboration/‎), but if you've already done so, you may have noticed our mention of a free t-shirt giveaway.

-As with all of Antique Clothing&#8217;s designs, this Ben Slow t-shirt is a limited edition.
-Only a certain number will be printed, and when they&#8217;re gone, they&#8217;re gone.
-Just as a lot of London&#8217;s street art can disappear in a matter of hours or days, so too can these unique t-shirts.
+As with all of Antique Clothing's designs, this Ben Slow t-shirt is a limited edition.
+Only a certain number will be printed, and when they're gone, they're gone.
+Just as a lot of London's street art can disappear in a matter of hours or days, so too can these unique t-shirts.

-If you&#8217;d like to win one of these unique t-shirts, then entering the competition couldn&#8217;t be simpler.
+If you'd like to win one of these unique t-shirts, then entering the competition couldn't be simpler.

 **Step 1**